Each year, competition entries from all over the world are received in Nelson. It is not unusual for a garment to have multiple components.

-We know how much time, effort and emotion can go into creating a garment for WOW so it is imperative that we do your entry justice and present it correctly.
+We know how much time, effort and passion can go into creating a garment for WOW so it is imperative that we do your entry justice and present it correctly.
 Concise and clear dressing instructions, assisted by well labelled components, will direct the wardrobe team and WOW dressers as to how your garment should be worn.

 To help our wardrobe team, dressers, models present your amazing wearable art design to the world, please consider this list of tips.